sonatype/nxrm3-ha-repository/README.md

 > **Note** The YAML files in this section are just examples and cannot be copy-pasted and used as-is.
 You must fill them out with the appropriate information for your deployment to be able to use them.

 ## Format Limitations
-For this preview program, HA supports Maven, Docker, and npm formats; once HA is available generally, it will support all formats that PostgreSQL supports.
+HA supports all formats that PostgreSQL supports.